yunwilliamyu/opal/readme.txt

 This code is associated with the following manuscript:
 Metagenomic binning through low density hashing.
-Yunan Luo, Y. William Yu, Jianyang Zeng, Bonnie Berger, and Jian Peng.
+Yunan Luo, Yun William Yu, Jianyang Zeng, Bonnie Berger, and Jian Peng.
 Submitted for publication.

-Upon publication, further information can be found at http://opal.csail.mit.edu/
+Further information can be found at http://opal.csail.mit.edu/

 0. Requirments
     Python 2.7 (this code fails on Python 3)